quangthangisme/tp/docs/DeveloperGuide.md

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

+**Note:** When describing classes by `XYClass`, `Y` refers broadly to contact/event/todo and `X` refers to the action the command should perform.

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `contact delete 1`.

 <puml src="diagrams/ArchitectureSequenceDiagram.puml" width="574" />

 Each of the four main components (also shown in the diagram above),

 * defines its *API* in an `interface` with the same name as the Component.
-* implements its functionality using a concrete `{Component Name}Manager` class which follows the corresponding API `interface` mentioned in the previous point.
+* implements its functionality using a concrete `YManager` class which follows the corresponding API `interface` mentioned in the previous point.

 For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using the `LogicManager.java` class which follows the `Logic` interface.
 Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside components from being coupled to the implementation of a component), as illustrated in the class diagram below.